araobp/react-myphotos/README.md

 This "learning web app development by doing" project was created on Jan 17, 2022.

+Basically, this is a street-view-like app based on React and Spring:
 - [Frontend] I use React with TypeScript for developing SPA/PWA
 - [Backend] I use Spring Boot for developing REST API server with PostgreSQL